mvakde/mvakde.github.io/blog/why-all-ARC-solvers-fail-today.md

 ## Introduction
-This ideas in this blog are built on the MDL principle:
+The ideas in this blog are built on the MDL principle:
 > **Minimum Description Length**
 > The best model describes the data (and itself) in the fewest bits